Why “Beware of Dog Signs” May Not Protect Owners in Court

 What Does a “Beware of Dog” Sign Mean?

-With this aggression and the inclination for dogs to be very territorial, many owners have used “Beware of Dog” signs as a disclaimer to warn others about their animals and to stay off their private property.
+With this aggression and the inclination for dogs to be very territorial, many owners have used “Beware of Dog” signs as a disclaimer to warn others about their animal’s presence and to keep intruders off their private property.

 FAQs Beware of Dog Signs [Video]